ourresearch/openalex-docs/the-data/works/README.md

 ### `is_oa`

-_Boolean:_ Set to `true` if the work hosted here can be read for free, without registration.
+Whether this work can be read for free, without registration.

 ```json
 is_oa: true